ashiksanyo10/ashiksanyo10/README.md

 **Software Expertise  :  Adobe Creative suit**

-- 🔭 I’m currently working on front-end designing.
+- 🔭 I’m currently studying on Data-Science
 - 📫 How to reach me: Drop a mail at ashiksanyo01@gmail.com
 - ⚡ Fun fact: Are cyborgs are same as in Teen Titans?!